 I am focused on computational aspects of Commutative Algebra at the University of Kentucky.

-I come from Seattle, WA, and I’m a second-year graduate student in the Mathematics PhD program.
+I come from Seattle, WA, and I’m a third-year graduate student in the Mathematics PhD program.
 I obtained my B.S. in Mathematics from Central Washington University in 2019, and my M.S. in Mathematics from University of Kentucky in 2021.
 I enjoy outdoor activities such as cycling, camping, hiking, fishing, canoeing, and more.
 I love playing the guitar, and fancy a game of chess now and then.
 I have also spent a lot of time studying computer programming, and have coded various things such as basic operating systems and toy webservers.

 - For my teaching, click here.

 - If you’re interested in Algebra prelim solutions, click here.

 - Click here for two free $\LaTeX$ homework templates.

 - Click here for a database of number fields and Galois groups.

 - Click here for a database of ring theory.

 - Click here for a hand-drawn LaTeX symbol encoder.